kuka-kr16-l6/Motion-control-solutions-for-an-industrial-manipulator/README.md

 ---

 ### Electrical
-This PDF document provides comprehensive hardware documentation for the KUKA KR16 L6 robotic arm as used in this project.
-It includes all critical details needed for replicating or troubleshooting the physical setup of the robot, control panel, and associated electronics.
+This PDF explains all the important details needed to build and connect the robot, control panel, and electronic components.
 [wiring & schematics](./data/wiring&schematics.pdf)

 #### Inside the Document